 Proposal 2: It is proposed to accept the following change in clause 5.8.9.1.2.

-4> set the SL-RLC-ChannelConfigPC5 included in the sl-RLC-ChannelToAddModListPC5 according to the SL-RLC-BearerConfig derived based on the per-hop QoS of the end-to-end SLRB according to SIB12;
+4> set the SL-RLC-ChannelConfigPC5 included in the sl-RLC-ChannelToAddModListPC5 according to the SL-RLC-BearerConfig for the SL radio bearer derived based on the per-hop QoS of the end-to-end SLRB according to SIB12;

 Proposal 3: It is proposed to remove the AS threshold condition in the following texture in clause 5.8.3.2.